 These cloud-based CRMs are powerful additions to any sales and marketing team, and there's no reason to limit yourself to only one.To stay updated with our latest content, please subscribe to our email updates or follow us on Twitter at @runmedev!
-Also, check out Runme, a VS Code Extension that lets you run commands in READMEs with a click instead of tedious copy&pasting into a terminal.
+Also, check out Runme (interactive runbooks for VS Code), and Runme Cloud.

 Let us know what you think.
 Bye for now! 👋